pharmbio/dl_quantmap/Readme.txt

 enter into a SQL database, under different table

-Give necessary input for all the .ipynb files.
+Give necessary input for all the .ipynb files. database path and table names path in qmap_ppi_out.py

 The order to run scripts:
 qmap_data_generation.ipynb
- --> provide the database information
+    --> provide the database path and table names in the second column

 data_preprossing_and_get_subset.ipynb
 get_protein_function_for_cid.ipynb
+    --> provide db path and download stitch protein database for humans path

 # Using the above output for the necessary distance threshold dataset with support greater than specified
 RUN cross validation using the scripts in cross_validation folder.
 For the final model run final_run with desired data input

 To test desired chemicals, either "cid" or "cid name_of_the_chemical" can be provided to the script predict_new_chem.ipynb.